frankie336/entities_api/docs/function_calling.md

 **Explanation**

-1. Initialize the Client: Connect to the `OllamaClient` to interact with the API services.
+1. Initialize the Client: Connect to the `EntitiesInternalInterface` to interact with the API services.

     2. Create a User: Instantiate a user who will own the assistant.